lucilleoh/listening-diary/README.md

 git push
 ```

 > **Heads up on privacy:** `diary-data.json` contains your stats *and your written reflections*, and committing it to a public repo (and deploying it) makes that text publicly viewable to anyone with the link.
-That's expected for a submitted assignment — just know it's public before you push.
+That's expected for a submitted assignment—just know it's public before you push.

 ### Step 3 — deploy on Vercel